mercenaruss/cc1352-flasher/README.md

 For ITead SONOFF Zigbee 3.0 USB Dongle Plus:
 For the CC2652P based "SONOFF Zigbee 3.0 USB Dongle Plus" (model "ZBDongle-P") adapter from ITead you need to invoke toggle to activate bootloader with `--bootloader-sonoff-usb` if you do not want to open its enclosure to manually start the bootloader with the boot button on the PCB.

+For BeagleConnect Freedom:
+The MSP430 USB-to-UART bridge in [BeagleConnect Freedom](https://beagleconnect.org) uses a serial [BREAK](https://en.wikipedia.org/wiki/Universal_asynchronous_receiver-transmitter#Break_condition) to know when to invoke the CC1352P7 BSL.
+Use `--bootloader-send-break` to activate the bootloader.

 For all the CC13xx and CC26xx families, the ROM bootloader is configured through the `BL_CONFIG` 'register' in CCFG. `BOOTLOADER_ENABLE` should be set to `0xC5` to enable the bootloader in the first place.

 This is enough if the chip has not been programmed with a valid image.
 If a valid image is present, then the remaining fields of `BL_CONFIG` and the `ERASE_CONF` register must also be configured correctly: